intel/neural-compressor/docs/introduction.md

 ### Basic Strategy

 This strategy is iLiT default tuning strategy, which does model-wise tuning by adjusting gloabl tuning parameters, such as calibration related parameters, kl or minmax algo, quantization related parameters, symmetric or asymmetric, per_channel or per_tensor.
-If the model-wise tuning result doesn't meet accuracy goal, this strategy will attempt to do op-wise fallback from bottom to top to prioritize which fallback op has biggest impact on final accuracy, and then do incremental fallback till achieving the accuracy goal.
+If the model-wise tuning result does not meet accuracy goal, this strategy will attempt to do op-wise fallback from bottom to top to prioritize which fallback op has biggest impact on final accuracy, and then do incremental fallback till achieving the accuracy goal.

 ### Random Strategy